FAQs

 How effective is CAP Debt Help?

-Since Christians Against Poverty began in New Zealand in 2008, more than 2,400 people have gone completely debt free!
-And in this time, more than $112 million in unmanageable debt and bills have been paid or written off.
-Not a single dollar of unmanageable debt has been paid by CAP — it’s the clients themselves who do the hard work of making repayments on their own debt.
+Since Christians Against Poverty began in Aotearoa in 2008, over 2,680 New Zealanders have gone completely debt free!
+And in this time, more than $119 million in unmanageable debt and bills have been paid or written off.

 - Before CAP, three out of four clients couldn’t pay for daily living expenses without borrowing money.